ouspg/SoftwareHardwareSec/3.Shellcoding/README.md

 We are going to execute this function by overflowing the program with specified input (in other words, with our crafted payload).

 In this payload, a specific memory address is utilized, which you should be able to identify based on the information provided in Section A.
 To ensure that this address is accurately targeted through buffer overflow, it's essential to use appropriate padding.

-In brief, by overflowing the buffer with the right amount of padding and inserting the correct memory address, you can redirect the program's execution flow to jump to the specified memory location.
+By overflowing the buffer with the right amount of padding and inserting the correct memory address, you can redirect the program's execution flow to jump to the specified memory location.
 Increment the padding incrementally to fine-tune this process.

 Example scenario would be something like this.